 Tiny Printed Text

-Most recently I’ve started trying to add printed text to my books after a friend requested the Lord’s Prayer.
-Short texts and poems seem to work best so far, and I’m open to suggestions!
+Most recently I’ve started trying to add printed text to my books after a commission for a miniature book containing the Lord’s Prayer.
+Short texts and poems seem to work best so far, and I’m open to suggestions.